madisonmay/tracker/README.md

 print sheet.balance
 ```

-Using tracker's replay functionality, we can rewind and see what lines of code changes the sheet's balance and help our second developer uncover their simple mistake.
+Using tracker's replay functionality, we can rewind and see what lines of code changed the sheet's balance and help our second developer uncover their simple mistake.

 ```python